sceylan/pyfinder/README.md

 # pyfinder
-**pyfinder** is a Python wrapper for the [FinDer](https://docs.gempa.de/sed-eew/current/base/intro-finder.html#finder) (Finite Fault Rupture Detector) algorithm.
-It is designed to query the ESM, EMSC and RRSM web services to retrieve the acceleration amplitudes and felt reports, and trigger the FinDer library with this new external information.
+**pyfinder** is a Python wrapper for the [FinDer](https://docs.gempa.de/sed-eew/current/base/intro-finder.html#finder) (Finite Fault Rupture Detector) library.
+It is designed to query the ESM, EMSC and RRSM web services to retrieve the acceleration amplitudes and felt reports, and trigger the FinDer with this new external parametric information.
 This tool works within the SeisComp framework.

-This toolis able to query:
+This tool is able to query:
-- The ESM and RRSM shakemap endpoints.
-With this endpoint, the tool also queries with the ```format=event``` option to retrieve the basic event information.
+- The ESM and RRSM ```shakemap``` endpoint, using both ```format=event_dat``` for amplitudes and ```format=event``` option to retrieve the basic event information.
 See the [ESM Shakemap web service](https://esm-db.eu//esmws/shakemap/1/query-options.html) for more information.
 RRSM also uses the same web services as the ESM.
 The tool only implements minor changes such as the base service URL and order of options for queries.
-- The EMSC felt reports.
+- The EMSC felt reports, for the basic event information (```includeTestimonies=false```) and intensities (```includeTestimonies=true```).

 More information on these web services are avaliable on:
 - RMSS: https://www.orfeus-eu.org/rrsm/about/